His image is on every note...

 Due to the heavy chest cold, Rich was unable to make the trip to Bac Ha

 market town 1 hour and a half across the valley from Sapa.
 Since there was no refund for our booking San left him in bed to recover while she utilised at least of what we were committed to pay, stomach runs and all.
 Going on an organised trip during travels is a great way of meeting people that you would otherwise not come across in the random cofeeshop.
 It was a mixed bag of nationalities ranging from Canadian and French Vietnamese, Taiwanese, Malaysian and an Isreali.
-It
+It made the sojourn more memorable to be able to seek out

 Big Grin at the border